CZ-NIC/knot-resolver/doc/startguide.rst

 You can easily save configuration files and switch between them.
 Configurations files of following examples can be found `here <https://github.com/CZ-NIC/knot-resolver/tree/master/etc/config>`_.
+The example configuration files are also installed as a documentation files in ``/usr/share/doc/knot-resolver/examples/``.
+Their location may be different based on Linux distribution.

 Listening on network interfaces
 ===============================